 Smoking and Rhinoplasty: What’s the Big Deal?

 No matter where you go for your rhinoplasty consultation, you’re likely to hear the facial plastic surgeon set the same mandatory rule: No smoking.
-In the United States, rhinoplasty reigns high atop the list of popular procedures.
+In New York, rhinoplasty reigns high atop the list of popular procedures.
 Unfortunately, the CDC’s estimated number of Americans who smoke hovers around 43 million.
 Eventually, a smoker will walk through any given facial plastic surgeon’s door and request rhinoplasty surgery.
 That’s when the trouble starts.
 But what’s the big deal?
 Can smoking really affect your results and, if so, how?
 Find out more about the big deal between smoking and rhinoplasty.